crashtest-security/fixme/README.md

-This is a vulnerable PHP project, that should be really fixed.
-It is only used for demonstration purpose.
+Vulnerable PHP project that should really be fixed...

+It is and should only be used for demonstration purpose.
+Do not run this.
+Really.
+You will get hacked.